tfausak/moxen/README.md

 ## Configuration

+You should go to the admin page (usually `localhost:8000/admin`) to change the site name and domain. "example.com" isn't very catchy.

 Django's `settings.py` is split into two sections.
 In the top section, you'll find things you'll probably want to change.
 Use a different database, change the administrator, turn off debug mode,